manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 Installing NVM itself doesn't give you a Node.js setup right away.
 But we can now use NVM to install Node.js.
 There are several ways to do so, and for our first project, we are going to work with the `.nvmrc` approach.

 To do so, we need to create a project folder first.
 Find a place that suits you well - this can be your home folder, or maybe you already have a projects folder.
 The only thing that matters is that you should be able to create new folders and files at this location.
-From now on, I will assume that you are going to use your home folder, which can be reached on the command line from anywhere by simply running `cd`, as the parent folder of all project folders.
+From now on, I will assume that you are going to use your home folder (which can be reached on the command line from anywhere by simply running `cd`) as the parent folder of all Node.js project folders.

 Once you are there, create the project folder, and change into the new folder: